govardhan1194/StockItUp/README.md

 The data source that I am using here is called XETRA, which is the reference market for exchange trading in German shares and exchange-traded funds.

 Data is ingested from the data source into the Pulsar cluster.
-Pulsar functions are utilized to process the raw data ingested, for example, create new columns which indicates profit or loss, have data only during the trading hours, etc., and store them in another topic called processedData within the cluster.
+Pulsar functions are utilized to process the raw data ingested, for example, create new columns which indicate profit or loss, have data only during the trading hours, etc., and store them in another topic called processedData within the cluster.

-A retention period of a month is set, afterwhich data from the cluster is offloaded into s3 utilizing the Tiered storage feature of Pulsar.
+A retention period of a month is set, after which data from the cluster is offloaded into s3 utilizing the Tiered storage feature of Pulsar.

 Complex queries can be executed on the available data through Pulsar SQL according to the front end queries as the data is being streamed in.
-Also queries can be executed to retrieve historical data from s3 for data scientists on demand.
+Also, queries can be executed to retrieve historical data from s3 for data scientists on-demand.

 ## Breaking down the infrastructure:

-The hero of this infrastructure is Apache Pulsar, however there are multiple nodes within the pulsar cluster that enables the functioning of the entire pipeline.
+The hero of this infrastructure is Apache Pulsar, however, multiple nodes within the pulsar cluster enable the functioning of the entire pipeline.
 This section shows how many nodes are used for this project.

 * 3 pulsar broker nodes/ BookKeeper nodes
 * 3 Zookeeper nodes